vivitsaS/ml-from-scratch/readme.md

 ## Directory Structure

-The repository is organized into individual folders, with each folder corresponding to a specific machine learning algorithm.
+The repository is organized into individual folders, with each folder corresponding to a specific machine-learning algorithm.
 In each algorithm folder, you will typically find the following structure:

 - `algorithm.py`: The Python script containing the implementation of the algorithm using NumPy.
 - `README.md`: A detailed documentation file for the algorithm, including algorithm fundamentals, intuition and math behind it, implementation details, how to use, possible variations and modifications, advantages and limitations and ideal use cases.